airalab/robonomics-grant-program/proposals/Logistics_Blockchain_Digital_Twin.md

 - Development and analysis of the current supply chain process of high-value value
 - Redesign of the supply chain process of high-value products by integrating IoT (RFID) sensors and for storing digital twin of products on the Robonomics blockchain platform
 - A simulation of  a redesigned supply chain for high-value products that uses IoT sensors to record digital twins of a product on the Robonomics platform.
-- A simulation of the redesigned supply chain for high-value products showing the verification of authentic products and tracking of their ownership on the ROBONOMICS platform
+- A simulation of the redesigned supply chain for high-value products showing the verification of authentic products and tracking of their ownership on the Robonomics platform
 Do you plan to exploit the result in the future (academic, commercial)?
 There is possibility of that.